geyuqiu/kata-bootstraps/README.md

     * try to avoid special cases
 * explain a **brute force** asap (not code it), slow but works, **stating time and space complexity**
     * **data structure brainstorm**: e.g. LinkedList, HashMap etc.
+        * stack
+            * useful for backtracking, push temporary data onto a stack as you recurse, but then remove them as you backtrack (for example, because the recursive check failed)
+            * use stack to implement a recursive algorithm iteratively
+        * Queue
+            * useful for BFS traversal
+            *
     * if brute force not possible, have there been any similar algorithms before that was solved
     * makes sense if misheard the concept / task
     * state the runtime: O()